GarudaNvim/GarudaNvim.github.io/docs/plugins.md

 **Dashboard**

 **Repository:** [goolord/alpha-nvim](https://github.com/goolord/alpha-nvim)
-Alpha provides a customizable dashboard that appears when you start Neovim.
+Alpha provides a customizable dashboard that appears when you start GarudaNvim.
 You can configure it with shortcuts, recent files, and other useful information, making it a perfect landing page for your workflow.

 ---